Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 4. ZCU106
 5. VCK190

 MPSoC and Versal based platforms are supported with PetaLinux based common root filesystem and common kernel.
 XRT Linux kernel driver *zocl* does the heavy lifting for the embedded platform.
-It handles the following functionality:
+It handles the following functionality with well defined APIs in ``xrt.h`` and ``xrt_aie.h`` (for AIE) header files.

-* CMA buffer management and cache management
+* PS memory CMA buffer management and cache management.
+On SVM enabled platforms zocl also manages SMMU.
+The driver provides well-defined abstraction of buffer objects to the clients.
-* SMMU programming for SVM platforms
-* Compute unit execution management on behalf of client processes
+* Compute unit execution pipeline management for clients.
-* xclbin download for platforms with Partial Reconfiguration support
+* User compiled FPGA image (xclbin) for platforms with Partial Reconfiguration support.
-* Buffer import and export via DMA-BUF
+* Buffer object import and export via DMA-BUF.
-* Interrupt handling for compute unit completion
+* Interrupt handling for compute unit completion.
-* AIE array programming and graph execution
+* AIE array programming and graph execution.
-* PL-DDR memory management
+* If PL-DDR memory is enabled by instantiating MIG in PL, zocl provides memory management similar to PS memory.
-* ZynqMP DMA engine programming via well defined API
+* ZynqMP DMA engine programming for moving data between PS DDR and PL-DDR.
-* AIE GMIO data mover programming via well defined API
+* AIE GMIO data mover programming to move data between NOC and AIE.

+Section :ref:`execution-model.rst` provides a high level overview of execution model.